 Pilgrimage is the unifying motif of Geoffrey Chaucer’s Canterbury Tales–a curated collection of 14th century virtue parables, bawdy pub yarns, and good-natured lampoons.
 The story goes that thirty pilgrims set off together from London on a journey to visit the shrine of St. Thomas Becket in Canterbury.
 Along the way, the party agrees to pass the time in a storytelling contest.
 Tales filled with farcical antics, fart jokes, saucy bits, and an occasional moral ensue, laced together with rhyming couplets and ample British humor.

-To make a long story short, the two cousins discover the foolishness of their rivalry too late, and only as Artica bleeds out on the battlefield does he exchange forgiveness with his beloved Palamon for the jealousy that turned their swords against one another.
+The two cousins discover the foolishness of their rivalry too late, and only as Arcita bleeds out on the battlefield does he exchange forgiveness with his beloved Palamon for the jealousy that turned their swords against one another.

-“This world is but a thoroughfare of woe / And we are pilgrims passing to a fro.”
+“This world is but a thoroughfare of woe / And we are pilgrims passing to and fro.”

-The line is apt for “The Knight’s Tale,” for Canterbury Tales as a whole, and for us as mankind in our fallen world.
+The line is apt for “The Knight’s Tale,” for Canterbury Tales as a whole, and for us as mankind plodding through our fallen world.

 This is the point of Canterbury Tales.
 As pilgrims passing to and fro, we turn this thoroughfare of woe called “life” into a path of mirth and laughter through storytelling.
 And the Scriptures only further confirm Chaucer’s instinct.
-The heroes and villains embossed on its pages, the virtues and vices praised and decried in its verses, the crimson yarn of salvation history are not dry facts to be enumerated, categorized, and enshrined.
-They are stories to be told.
-Tales to be sung, lived, and breathed.
+The heroes and villains embossed on its pages, the virtues and vices praised and decried in its verses, the crimson yarn spun through salvation history are not dry facts to be enumerated, categorized, and enshrined.
+They are stories to be told–tales to be sung, lived, and breathed.
 They are the Bread of Life for hungry pilgrims.

 We are pilgrims in our homes, our churches, our workplaces, our towns.
 We are all traveling a dusty thoroughfare of woe.
 How are you enlivening the weary, bringing joy to the torn, and overcoming wickedness with laughter?
 We triumph through stories.
 We have victory through our Great Hero Christ.